robertorosero/pyhtonmig/Doc/library/ftplib.rst

 .. exception:: error_temp

-   Exception raised when an unexpected reply is received from the server.
+   Exception raised when an error code signifying a temporary error (response codes in the range 400--499) is received.

 .. exception:: error_perm

-   Exception raised when an error code in the range 500--599 is received.
+   Exception raised when an error code signifying a permanent error (response codes in the range 500--599) is received.

 .. exception:: error_proto

-   Exception raised when a reply is received from the server that does not begin with a digit in the range 1--5.
+   Exception raised when a reply is received from the server that does not fit the response specifications of the File Transfer Protocol, i.e. begin with a digit in the range 1--5.

 .. data:: all_errors